psranga/jeepial/docs/cal.md

   example, a GridView capable of laying out any IAModel is used.
 See the call to csv_render_as_grid() in cal.lua.

-  For console output, this amounts to constructing a matrix in memory and printing it, with some standard stuff like automatically resizing column widths.
-Kinda like rendering a HTML table.
-The X and Y coordinate hints in the IAModel are used here.
-Things like fonts, color for console output are all done here.
-Graphical output, PDF output etc *must* be different Views than console output.

   The hope is that a single View capable of displaying a table can be automatically used for a wide range of IAModels, with the rich type system guiding both matching and rendering policies.